xuChenSJTU/SAT-master-link-prediction/README.md

 # SAT-master-online.
-This is a Pytorch implementation of our "Learning on Attribute-Missing Graphs" in terms of the link prediction task.
+This is a Pytorch implementation of our "Learning on Attribute-Missing Graphs" on the link prediction task.
 The codes of node attribute completion task are on: https://github.com/xuChenSJTU/SAT-master-online

 ## Requirements